AmaNdlambe: History of the chiefdom

-As Ndlambe was teaching the young Ngqika the art of being a fine ruler, Ngqika who now had just emerged from the Xhosa custom of ukwaluka, sought to take the sovereignty from his uncle by force, suspected to have been at the influence of his mother Yese and his father's old councillors, who had hinted to the impressionable young chief that Ndlambe sought to usurp his throne.
+As Ndlambe was teaching the young Ngqika the art of being a fine ruler, Ngqika who now had just emerged from the Xhosa custom of ukwaluka, sought to take the sovereignty from his uncle by force, suspected to have been at the influence of his mother Yese and his father's old councillors, who had hinted to the impressionable young Prince that Ndlambe sought to usurp his throne.

 As the tensions grew, Ndlambe left the great place which at the time was located at Xhukwane, Debe Nek with his councillors and a number of followers loyal to him and settled at Xuxuwa near today Fort Beaufort.

-Shortly thereafter, as Ndlambe's popularity grew, Ngqika overcome with jealousy led an unwarranted and surprise attack on Ndlambe where he defeated Ndlambe's forces.
+Shortly thereafter, as Ndlambe's popularity grew, Ngqika overcome with jealousy led an unwarranted and surprise attack on Ndlambe (who at the time was building his own principality), where he defeated Ndlambe's forces.
 Ndlambe escaped unscathed and went to hide amongst his mother's people the AbaThembu of Ndungwana at Ngqamakhwe.

-Ndlambe appealed to the AbaThembu to assist him against his volatile nephew, but only received help from his senior, the regent of the Xhosa Kingdom Nqoko; at the time the Xhosa King, King Khawuta had died and his heir Hintsa was still a young boy.
+Ndlambe appealed to the AbaThembu to assist him against his volatile nephew, but only received help from the regent of the Xhosa Kingdom Nqoko; at the time the Xhosa King, King Khawuta had died and his heir Hintsa was still a young boy.
 The two armies met at Tyusha near the Cwengcwe, where the Nqoko's forces were routed by the amaNgqika forces and Ngqika captured Ndlambe and Hintsa as his prisoners and kept them as prisoners at Ndlambe's sister Ntsusa's homestead near the Rhabula River.

-The Great House also moved out of their territory near Ngxingxolo across the Kei River to present day Willowvale, where the Gcaleka monarch is still found today.
+The Great House of the Xhosa Kingdom also moved out of their territory near Ngxingxolo across the Kei River to present day Willowvale, where the Xhosa monarch is still found today.

-Hintsa managed to escape from captivity and crossed the Kei to the great delight of his countrymen.
+Hintsa managed to escape from captivity and crossed the Kei River to the great delight of his countrymen.
 Ndlambe, although a prisoner, was allowed free movement by Ngqika that three of his young wives Thuthula, Noyena, and Nojico were allowed to join him.
 Ngqika would also from time to time consult his uncle and request his presence on matters of state.

-Ndlambe was finally rescued with his wives from captivity with the assistance of prince Chungwa of the Gqunukwebe and settled near Chungwa's great place in Mnyameni.
-As Ndlambe was much feared and respect by his Xhosa people; his army, councillors and many of his loyal subjects soon followed him to Mnyameni.
+Ndlambe was finally rescued with his wives from captivity with the assistance of Prince Chungwa of the Gqunukwebe and settled near Chungwa's great place in Mnyameni.
+As Ndlambe was much feared and respect, his former army, councillors and many of his loyal subjects soon followed him to Mnyameni.

-It is then that the AmaNdlambe chiefdom was re-established.
+It is then that the AmaNdlambe principality was re-established and would grow to surpass the house of Ngqika in number and strength.

+In 1819, the AmaNdlambe were party to the Battle of Grahamstown.
+Simmering tensions and accusations of cattle theft led to the unsuccessful assault by 4,000 to 10,000 Xhosa warriors on a garrison of several hundred British troops.